MandarBorhade/adsremedy-de-assignments/README.md

 #### 🗂️ `assignment_1/`
 Contains the source code, notebooks, scripts, datasets (if included), and any related configuration files for **Assignment 1**.
 This is where you can find the logic and implementation for the tasks assigned in that specific exercise.

-> *Tip: Each script/notebook should ideally include comments and function-level docstrings to explain logic and purpose.*

 ---

 #### 📄 `Data Engineer Aassignment 1.pdf`